-^{(2) 2019} Budget figures represent budgetary estimates, based on the economic assumptions contained in the General Economic Policy Guidelines and in the Economic Program for 2019.
-These figures do not reflect actual results for the year or updated estimates of Mexico's 2019 economic results.
+(2) 2019 and 2020 Budget figures represent budgetary estimates, based on the economic assumptions contained in the General Economic Policy Guidelines and in the Economic Program for 2019 and 2020.
+These figures do not reflect actual results for the year or updated estimates of Mexico's 2019 and 2020 economic results.

-The table below sets forth the budgetary results for 2014 through 2018 and the first nine months of 2019.
-It also sets forth certain assumptions and targets from Mexico's 2019 Budget.
+The table below sets forth the budgetary results for the periods indicated.
+It also sets forth certain assumptions and targets from Mexico's 2019 Budget and 2020 Budget.